IPvSean/2020hometownhope/README.md

 # Holiday 2020 Hometown Hope

 COVID has severely impacted many families in our community.
-At the same time, many local businesses and restaurants are struggling to survive.
+And, many local businesses and restaurants are struggling to survive.

 [F3 Churham](www.f3churham.com) is raising money to provide restaurant gift certificates for families in need this holiday season.
 By giving gift certificates to local restaurants, this is a unique opportunity to double your impact on our community.
 Every dollar you donate helps twice.
 It helps a local restaurant and a family in need.